helmwave/docs/docs/yaml.md

 Allows using custom kubecontext for release.

-!!!
-Warning "Kubedog can't be enabled when there are releases in multiple contexts."
+!!! danger "Kubedog can't be enabled when there are releases in multiple contexts."

 ### post_renderer